FastyBird/shelly-connector/docs/Naming-Convention.md

 ## Channel

 A channel in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is representing a logical part of a physical
-[Shelly](https://shelly.cloud) device eg. button, relay state, light state.
+[Shelly](https://shelly.cloud) device e.g. button, relay state, light state.

 ## Property